AurinaBMH/GWAS_drugs/README.md

 #### :label: Generate drug-based nulls

 Generate 5000 drug-based null vectors for each disorder.
-For each disorder a corresponding number of random drugs is selected and treatment-based scores are calculated across all 2232 genes;
+For each disorder, a corresponding number of random drugs is selected and treatment-based scores are calculated across all 2232 genes;
-For example, there are 14 drugs for ADHD, 22 for bopolar disorder and 45 for diabetes, so for each disorder that number of random treatments is selected.
+For example, there are 14 drugs for ADHD, 22 for bipolar disorder, and 45 for diabetes, so for each disorder that number of random treatments is selected.
 ```matlab
 generate_randomDrug_nulls('drugbank')
 ```